sveitser/kaggle_diabetic/README.md

 Extract train/test images to ```data/train``` and ```data/test``` respectively.

 ### Usage
+#### Generating the kaggle solution
-A bash script to generate our final solution can be found in `make_kaggle_solution.sh`.
+A bash script to generate our final 2nd place solution can be found in `make_kaggle_solution.sh`.

+Running all the commands sequentially will probaly take 7 - 10 days on good consumer grade hardware.
+If you have multiple GPUs you can speed things up by training the two networks at the same time.
+But due to the computationally heavy data augmentation it may be far less than twice as fast.

+You can also obtain a quadratic weighted kappa score of 0.840 on the private leaderboard by just training the 4x4 network and by doing on only 50 feature extracting iterations with the weights that gave you the best validation scores.
+The entire ensemble achieves a score of 0.845.

 #### Scripts
 All these python scripts can be invoced with `-h` to display a brief help